kuzzleio/sdk-jvm/doc/1/controllers/auth/search-api-keys/index.md

 ### query

-The search query to apply to API keys content, using [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.3/query-dsl.html) syntax.
+The search query to apply to API keys content, using the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.3/query-dsl.html) syntax.

-If left empty, the result will return all available API keys of the currently loggued user.
+If left empty, the result will return all available API keys of the currently logged user.

 ## Return